Although not too common, esophageal injuries may be caused by car accident trauma.

 Treatment of blunt esophageal injuries

-Treatment of a blunt esophageal injury primarily involves surgical repair and insertion of a temporary feeding tube that enables the victim to consume food orally.
+Treatment of a blunt esophageal injury primarily involves surgical repair and inserting a temporary feeding tube that enables the victim to consume food orally.
 This is followed by rehabilitation to restore the normal functioning of the esophagus.

-Car Accident Pain in front of Neck and Esophagus
+Car Accident Pain in the front of Neck and Esophagus

 If the accident that resulted in injury was caused by the negligence of another driver, the victim may be able to recover compensation.
 The victim may be able to claim compensation for damages such as medical expenses, hospitalization costs, ongoing medication, costs of physical therapy and rehabilitation, permanent injury or disability, diminished earning capacity, wage loss from missed work, mental anguish, pain and suffering, property damage/loss, and even punitive damages.